 Each of these projects promises easy — and affordable — 4th of July fun for the whole family!

-Here are 11 DIY Fourth of July crafts with tutorials for kids of all ages..
+Following are 11 Fourth of July crafts for kids with tutorials that will appeal to all ages…

 #1 – DIY Personalized Tote Bags